fernandopalafox/fernandopalafox.github.io/content/writing/vulnerable.md

 **December 2024**

 Here's something that's been on my mind lately: vulnerable writing.
-Before you roll your eyes I'll say what I think about it: **if you're writing to express yourself, vulnerable writing is the only kind you have.
+Before you roll your eyes, I'll say what I think about it: **if you're writing to express yourself, vulnerable writing is the only kind you have.
 And letting it out might be a great idea**.
 This hit me while wrestling over whether to share my writing.
 My life was changed this year, and I felt a pull to share all the beautiful things I'd discovered about life, emotions, and meaning.
-But I also felt so much self-judgement: "this is so cringe", "you are so dramatic," "all the writers you admire don't write like this", or "you just want attention."
+But I also felt so much self-judgement: "this is so cringe," "you are so dramatic," "all the writers you admire don't write like this," or "you just want attention."
 So this post is why I think that writing vulnerably may actually be a great idea.
 I'll start with how it pays to be honest about yourself, and then move onto how this applies to writing.